Data that Tonic.ai collects

 • Proxy information

-Additional analytics that Structural Cloud collects
+Additional analytics from Structural Cloud

 Organizations in our hosted environment may also have additional analytics data collected, processed, and stored.
 This additional data allows Tonic.ai to replay their user sessions to better understand usage patterns.